hitoshitakeuchi/hitoshitakeuchi.github.io/content/profile.md

 Born 1985 in Tokyo, Japan.
 Bachelor of Intermedia Art, Tokyo University of the Arts.
-I’m mostly interested in human perception and media aesthetics theory, and I create video works, interactive installations and paintings.
+I’m mostly interested in human perception and media aesthetics theory, and I create video works and interactive installations.
 In the unique conditions of media technologies, I present a variety of works that critically redefines human sensory experience and existence.